JvThunder/PEMS08-Traffic-Flow-Forecasting/README.md

 Judging from the distribution of `flow`, `occupy`, and `speed`, it seems that they follow a slightly-skewed normal distribution.
 In addition to normalized distribution, the wave pattern on `occupy` and `flow` signifies that there is a seasonality in those features.
 To find the exact seasonality in `occupy`, the feature we were trying predict, we would use a periodogram later on.

 ### Correlation
-From the correlation analysis, there is a strong correlation (above $0.7$) between the features.
+From the correlation table, there is a strong correlation (above $0.7$) between the features.
 The correlation between the current and the future features $(t+1)$ is significant as well.

 <img src="https://user-images.githubusercontent.com/26087840/233602261-8622f2cd-b8bc-4964-a301-a95ccdda6f2f.png" width="720px"></img>